 After testing, it’s time to publish your event so that people can register.
 As you have set your event to repeat weekly, we will look at “Published events,” this option will mean you only have to publish your events once instead of each week.

-You can either send a link to the list of published events or copy the code and add it to your website.
-You can find the share options by click Events in the left navbar, then tap the “Share published events list” button in the top right.
+You can either send a link to the list of published events or copy and add the code to your website.
+You can find the share options by clicking Events in the left navbar and tapping the “Share published events list” button in the top right.

-You can send the “Email and Facebook” link in an email, an SMS, or share it to your social channels, Facebook, for example.
-If you have a savvy web person or know how to update your website, then copy the JavaScript embed code and add that to your site.
+You can send the “Email and Facebook” link in an email or an SMS or share it to your social channels, Facebook, for example.
+If you have a savvy web person or know how to update your website, copy the JavaScript embed code and add that to your site.

-Each website builder will have different steps to follow to add this code, so consult the documentation for your website builder to learn how to add code to your website.
+Each website builder will have different steps to follow to add this code, so you can use the documentation for your website builder to learn how to add code to your website.

-If you have multiple event types, then the share dialog will allow you to select the type of events you want to publish.
-For churches that have multiple locations, you should have used the campus name for your event type as this lets select that type to filter the list of events.
+If you have multiple event types, the share dialog will allow you to select the type of events you want to publish.
+For churches with multiple locations, you should have used the campus name for your event type, as this lets you select that type to filter the list of events.

 Canceling bookings

-If a family has registered but then can’t attend, you’ll want to free up their tickets so others can attend.
-You can find their booking on the profile of the person who registered or from the event page.
+If a family has registered but can’t attend, you’ll want to free up their tickets so others can attend.
+You can find their booking on the profile of the person who registered or on the event page.

-Open the booking and then click “… > Delete”, this deletes the booking and frees up the tickets so others can register.
+Open the booking and click “… > Delete”; this deletes the booking and frees up the tickets so others can register.

 Changing tickets